happygreenbot/python_tdd/README.md

 A simple project to understand TDD in python using Django's in built unit test classes.

+Uses Selenium and Gecko drivers to automate inputs into Firefox for functional tests.

 Refer : https://www.obeythetestinggoat.com/pages/book.html#toc

 ## What this does